flowscripter/docs/design/domain-model-concepts.md

 - *physical and logical file data* e.g. file formats and file content relationships
 - *metadata* e.g. extracted semantic data

-##### Data Stores
+##### Datastores

-Data stores provide the ability to persist information for *out of loop* access.
+Datastores provide the ability to persist information for *out of loop* access.

-Data stores can be used to store:
+Datastores can be used to store:

 - model instances
 - explicitly saved item attributes and payloads (a data model defines these as a model entry)

-Implementations of data stores determine if the data is:
+Implementations of datastores determine if the data is:

 - maintained in memory
 - persisted intermittently